DeanProjects/LBReadingTime/README.md

 LBReadingTime
 =============

-UITextView indicator's panel showing the remaing reading time.
+LBReadingTime is a UITextView's category to compute the total reading time or remaining reading and UITextView indicator's panel showing the remaing reading time.
 Check out the component in action on [this video](https://www.youtube.com/watch?v=0G071OifGbU).

 ![image](https://raw.github.com/lukabernardi/LBReadingTime/master/screenshot_remaining_time.png)